Trimetrogon

 Trimetrogon is an aerial photographic survey method that involves the use of three cameras in one assembly.
-One camera is pointed directly downwards, and the other two are pointed to either side of the flight path at a 30° depression angle (60° from vertical).
+One camera is pointed directly downwards, and the other two are pointed to either side of the flight path at a 60° depression angle (30° from vertical).
 The images overlap, allowing the use of stereographic interpretation of the topography.
 The name comes from the Metrogon cameras used in the original montages.